andrewc01/Karpathy-Zero-to-Hero/README.md

 # KarpathyTutorial
-This repo contains codes I've studied by watching **Andrej Karpathy**'s tutorial on YouTube.
+This repo contains codes I've studied based on **Andrej Karpathy**'s tutorial on YouTube.